-The Windows operating system allows you to pin most software or apps directly to the taskbar for quick access, when you’re on the desktop.
-This however does not hold true for Windows Update.
+The Windows operating system allows you to pin most software or apps directly to the taskbar for quick access when you’re on the desktop.
+This, however, does not hold true for Windows Update.
 While it is simple to pin it to the Windows Start Screen or Windows Start Menu, it is not straightforward to pin it to the Taskbar.
-Today, we will see how to how to pin Windows Update icon to Taskbar and, Start Screen or Start Menu in Windows 10/8/7.
+Today, we will see how to pin Windows Update icon to Taskbar or Start Menu in Windows 11/10.

-Pin Windows Update to Start Screen or Start Menu
+Pin Windows Update to Windows 8 Start Screen or Windows 7 Start Menu

 This is simple.
 Open Control Panel and right-click on Windows Update and select Pin to Start.
 You will see the shortcut pinned to your Start.

 Pin Windows Update to the Windows 8/7 Taskbar

 To do this, open Control Panel and then drag-and-drop Windows Update to your desktop.
 Alternatively, you could also select Create shortcut instead – and its shortcut will be created on your desktop.

 Now right-click on the icon and choose ‘Properties’.
 Then, under the ‘Shortcut tab’ enter the following address for the Target field:

 If this does not work for you, and you are unable to change the Target field, then do the following instead.
 Delete the just-created desktop shortcut.
 Now, right-click on Desktop > New > Shortcut.

 In the location path, type the following, name it Windows Update and click Next:

 A desktop shortcut will be created.
 Now right-click on the icon and choose ‘Properties’.